 Best for: Learning how to effectively and peacefully communicate with your kids

-How to Talk so Kids Will Listen, Listen so That Kids Will Talk is a classic for good reason.
-This book is a very easy read and the ideas inside are indispensable for any parent’s relationship with their child.
+How to Talk so Kids Will Listen, Listen so That Kids Will Talk, by Adele Faber and Elaine Mazlish, is a classic for good reason.
+This book is a very easy read and the ideas in it are indispensable for any parent’s relationship with their child.

 Best for: Any parent who wants to help their kids achieve their full potential.